betterscientificsoftware/bssw.io/CuratedContent/WritingRequirements.md

-# A Walk-through for Writing Requirements
+# A Walk-through for Writing Requirements for a Scientific Software

 <!--- deck start -->
 Gathering and writing requirements is an essential process in  software development.
 Do you know how to write good requirements for  scientific software?
 <!---deck end --->